zerowastefestival/zerowastefestival.github.io/_posts/events/2020-08-30-zero-waste-week-7-13-september.md

 On the day of the offline events, you will need to fill in contact tracing form and follow hygiene guidelines.

-The links for the zoom events are available on each event's page and social media.
+The links for the zoom events are available on each event's page on our website (linked above), social media, our [meetup](https://www.meetup.com/Zero-waste-meetup-ireland/events/272867776/) and [EventBrite](https://www.eventbrite.ie/e/zero-waste-week-meetup-tickets-118651276161)